-Gary Winters: Which comes to, it’s complete kind of, it's something I’m telling as I’m sort of getting dressed, it’s something I’ve needed to do so I’m just telling this story, and it's almost maybe kind of like a parallel to what people are seeing I’m going through, I’m just circling, circling.
+GWi: It's something I’m telling as I’m getting dressed, it’s something I’ve needed to do so I’m just telling this story, and it's almost maybe like a parallel to what people are seeing I’m going through, I’m just circling, circling.
 I’m getting sweatier and more out of breath, and I’m forgetting stuff and I’m trapped in a sort of hell.
-We maybe try to just shift focus for a moment about this other sort of heroic moment, but make it completely sort of ridiculous as well, to do this, and this person just ends up covered in shit having gone through this traumatic event with his friend.
+We maybe try to just shift focus for a moment about this other sort of heroic moment, but make it completely ridiculous as well, to do this, and this person just ends up covered in shit having gone through this traumatic event with his friend.
 So I think with starting with Everest it’s been a kind of regular touchstone that we've gone at these heroic figures, or a moment of considered heroicism in our pursuits.

-Gregg Whelan: But we’re critical of it.
+GWh: But we’re critical of it.
 It's almost like the social contract means that we have to talk to it, because we're blokes and we're doing this stuff, right?
 But it also means that we are doing it so we are attracted to it as well, right?
-It's not like we're - if you wanted to centre work around upending masculinity you could skewer it in all sorts of ways that didn't involve some of the stuff that we actually end up doing together.
-So there is a part of us that is interested - I think we're interested in what is a sort of catalyst, an emotional catalyst.
+If you wanted to centre work around upending masculinity you could skewer it in all sorts of ways that didn't involve some of the stuff that we actually end up doing together.
+So there is a part of us that is interested in what is a sort of catalyst, an emotional catalyst.
 And there's a way of creating stories and a way of, in lots of pieces, of meeting people.
 These really really long journeys became ways of meeting people.
-So the physical stuff for us, is really just something we shoulder in order for other stuff, for the good stuff to happen.
-But that does mean that we end up falling into the space and the trope of all of this other sort of iconography.
-But we're quite we're quite happy to welcome that because it gives us something to work at, gives you something to dress as and then do it as an image, or you know.
-But I think it's probably important to say in a very straight ahead way there are certain cultural and social narratives these days that you might feel guilt or shame [laughs] or something, around being drawn or being interested in that that notion of a person or that notion of an activity, and rightly so in lots of cases because of what it goes on to cause in the world, especially from a national, colonial position, but as a sort of abstract.
-I don't know, it becomes difficult to talk about, but as a physical endeavour full stop interests us, me and lots of us.
-We still have sport as a mainstay at the heart of society, physical practice as a cultural practice actually, and we're variously across the world obsessed with it.
+So the physical stuff for us is really just something we shoulder in order for other stuff, for the good stuff to happen.
+That does mean that we end up falling into the space and the trope of all of this other iconography.
+But we're quite happy to welcome that because it gives us something to work at, gives you something to dress as and then do it as an image.
+I think it's probably important to say in a very straight ahead way there are certain cultural and social narratives these days that you might feel guilt or shame [laughs] in being drawn to or being interested in and rightly so in lots of cases because of what they go on to cause in the world, especially from a national, colonial position.
+It becomes difficult to talk about, but ‘physical endeavour’ full stop interests us, me and lots of us.
+We still have sport as a mainstay at the heart of society, physical practice as a cultural practice, and we're variously across the world obsessed with it.

-Jonathan Pitches: Absolutely, and as you said earlier there is a palpable kind of mirror neurone in your own kind of response to some of that as well, isn't there, it's not…
+JP: Absolutely, and as you said earlier there is a palpable kind of mirror neurone in your own kind of response to some of that as well, isn't there…

-Gregg Whelan: Yeah…
+GWh: Yeah…